 Better yet, if there’s any loan amount or any accrued interest, it’ll be paid back when you pass away or need long-term medical care.

-Now, how does this affect an early inheritance?
+Now, how does this impact an early inheritance?

-The concept of inheritance is long overdue, a change-up, especially now that Britons live longer, better, healthier, and more active lives.
-Today, you can receive an inheritance early from your parents, for example, even if they’ve taken out an equity release plan.
-Several people plan to rely on that inheritance, instead of a pension, to fund their retirement.
-So, getting an early inheritance can be quite beneficial for your future financial planning etc.
+Revising the concept of inheritance is long overdue, especially now that people, on average, live longer, better, healthier, and more active lives.
+Today, you can receive an inheritance early from your parents if they’ve taken out an equity release plan.
+Many people plan to rely on that inheritance to fund their retirement instead of a pension.
+So, getting an early inheritance can be quite beneficial for your future financial planning.

-Skipton Building Society did some research recently and found that 1 out of 4 people don’t plan to give their children an inheritance.
-Something new has happened: spending the kid’s inheritance (or SKIers for short).
-More and more retired folks are celebrating the end of their lives with their children’s inheritance money and find the equity release uses enjoyable.
+Skipton Building Society did some recent research and found that 1 in 4 people don’t plan to give their children an inheritance.
+Something new has happened: spending the kid’s inheritance (or SKI-ing for short).
+More and more retired folks are celebrating the end of their lives, enjoying the equity release uses.

 Passing on a Legacy

 This can sound surprising, but if you look a little deeper, SKIers may have passed on a legacy already, in some way or another.
-Many people choose to gift their loved ones an ‘early inheritance’ as life gets more and more expensive to get yourself into a promising career – training courses, university costs, property deposits, weddings, new-born babies etc. The list goes on and on, as does your credit card bill.
+As life gets more expensive, many people choose to gift their loved ones an ‘early inheritance’.
+This is often in the form of training courses, covering university costs, property deposits, weddings, or newborn babies.

-For those who are helping their family in different ways than the norm, leaving a legacy isn’t enough.
+For those helping their family in different ways than the norm, leaving a legacy isn’t enough.
 People want to see their inheritance being enjoyed while they’re still alive.
-That’s why SKIers are using their most significant asset, their property, to help their family with a leg-up in life.
+That’s why SKIers use their most significant asset, their property, to help their family with a leg-up in life.